scalikejdbc/scalikejdbc/readme.md

 ### localTx block

-Execute query / update in a block-scoped transaction.
+Execute query / update in block-scoped transactions.

 If an Exception was thrown in the block, the transaction will perform rollback automatically.